Protecting Sensitive Company Data: How to Educate Employees

-The threat of a hack is greater than it ever has been before with technology now reaching all parts of the world and granting access to the internet uniformly.
-The effects of such hacks has been seen in the news lately as well as major corporations like Sony, Yahoo and Equifax experience the terrible consequences of cyber breaches.
+The threat of a hack is greater than it ever has been before with, technology now reaching all parts of the world and granting access to the internet uniformly.
+The effects of such hacks have been seen in the news lately as well as major corporations like Sony, Yahoo, and Equifax experience the terrible consequences of cyber breaches.

 Most small businesses believe that they will not be targeted by hackers, but in fact, over half of all small businesses are hacked and exploited.
 Worse yet, nearly half of small businesses that are hacked go out of business as they cannot appropriately deal with the vandalism.
 In this article, we will examine how to educate your employees so that a lethal hack does not disrupt your business.